treeverse/lakeFS/docs/contributing.md

 ## Submitting a pull request

 Open a GitHub pull request with your change.
 The PR description should include a brief explanation of your change.
-You should also mention the related GitHub issue.
-If the issue should be automatically closed after the merge, please [link it to the PR](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
+You should also mention the related GitHub issue using a [closing keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
+As a rule, we require each PR to have a linked issue and enforce it via a Github action.
+That being said, we understand not every PR justifies opening a dedicated issue.
+The following changes qualify to be exempt from a linked issue:
+1. Typo fixes (whether in code or documentation)
+2. Changelog updates
+3. Packages version bump

+Regardless of the list described, always use discretion.
+If the PR require context/rational/motivation this probably means an issue must be opened and linked.
+If you've reached the conclusion that this PR should be exempt, use the `minor-change` label to disable this check.

 After submitting your pull request, [GitHub Actions](https://github.com/treeverse/lakeFS/actions) will automatically run tests on your changes and make sure that your updated code builds and runs on Go 1.17.x.